MidnattLantern/HiDoc-API/README.md

 Project app:
 ---
-- The "project" model hold information about aany user's project(s).
+- The "project" model hold information about any user's project(s).
 - The model for project follow a similar structure to Code Institute's Moments tutorial model for post.
 - The agile approach only include a feature poster and description about the project.
 This is because the training reference don't include the more advancded features from the HiDoc user stories, and there's no certanity that they could be experimented before the deadline.